VE Day: Ukrainian troops to join London procession to mark anniversary of victory

 A variety of events are scheduled to take place around the UK to mark the 80th anniversary.

-The King and Queen will host a tea party for Second World War veterans as part of the celebrations.
+The King and Queen will host a tea party for veterans as part of the celebrations.

-Historic landmarks across the country will be lit up in the evening on May 6 while a VE Day Anniversary Concert will be held by the Parliament Choir at the Palace of Westminster the following day.
+Historic landmarks across the country will be lit up on the evening of 6 May, while a VE Day anniversary concert will be held by the Parliament Choir at the Palace of Westminster the following day.

 Join our commenting forum